 Joe Cordina: Covered in goosebumps, backed by God, surrounded by gold

-The super-featherweight champion spoke to The Independent on the eve of his world-title defence in Monte Carlo, with Eddie Hearn, Barry Jones and Frank Smith discussing what makes the Welshman special
+The super-featherweight champion spoke to The Independent in Monte Carlo, with Eddie Hearn, Barry Jones and Frank Smith discussing what makes the Welshman special

 Real or not, gold surrounds Cordina.
-There is even some draped on his shoulder – the one without his Isaiah tattoo – as he holds the IBF belt that he will defend against Edward Vazquez on Saturday, just around the corner at the Casino de Monte Carlo.
+There is even some draped on his shoulder – the one without his Isaiah tattoo – as he holds the IBF belt that he will successfully defend against Edward Vazquez two days after our interview, just around the corner at the Casino de Monte Carlo.
 Four years ago, Cordina opened a fight card in the same room.
 This time, he headlines.
 But as proud as the unbeaten boxer is of that achievement, his pride in his faith takes priority.

 “Plus, he’s got all the amateur credentials and attributes,” Hearn says.
 “He’s a family man, from Cardiff, man of the people, good-looking kid, carries himself well.”
 Frank Smith, CEO of Matchroom, agrees: “He’s a standout star from a lot of those amateurs who came through.
 He’s not just got the ability and skillset, he’s got the looks – which are a big part of it – and the personality to go even further than he has right now.
 We’ve just got to deliver him the big fights, a stadium fight.”